kevinleedrum/mds/README.md

 ### Troubleshooting

 - If you encounter any issues during the setup process, please refer to the documentation or support channels for the specific packages or libraries within the monorepo.

+- If you encounter the `Unsupported engine` error, it most likely means you are either trying to use `npm`, or you're version of `yarn` is below `3.0.0`

 - Ensure that you have a stable internet connection during the setup process to download the required packages and dependencies.